JGorski-cyber/secure-aws-multi-tier-platform/docs/account-baseline.md

 ### CloudTrail (All Regions)
 - Enabled CloudTrail across all regions
-- Logs all management and API activity
+- Logs all management and API activity into S3 Bucket

 **Rationale:**
 CloudTrail provides auditability and supports detection of unauthorized access,